One Email a Month.

 The Benefits of Adding a Second Blog to WordPress

 Having multiple WordPress blogs means you can keep each blog neatly focused on a specific topic.
-If you’re already using WordPress, it’s more convenient, cost-efficient, and secure to remain on the same platform.
+If you already use WordPress, remaining on the same platform is more convenient, cost-efficient, and secure.

 Another benefit of having a second WordPress blog is improving your visibility and marketing performance.
 You can use both blogs for cross-promotion.
 Cross-promotion can lead to an increase in visibility and traffic, meaning more customer conversions for you.